 GGM: What’s a great movie you guys have seen recently that you really enjoyed?

 JK: Well, one of our favorite movies that never got a lot of attention is Idiocracy, by Mike Judge.
 We just watched it on the bus again recently.
 I think it nailed a few things about modern culture and it’s funny as hell!

 GGM: What books are you bringing along on this tour?

 JK: (laughs) I can’t really lie and make something up, can I?
 Most of my reading is about new gear.
 I haven’t read a novel in a long time!

 GGM: New gear?
 Do you subscribe to drum websites or drum magazines?

 JK: I’m also into the tech side of things.
 We record and produce our records together as a band, and I mostly mix and master it.
 We just bought a new mixing board, a Midas PRO2.
 I’m into that.
 Get some new analog compressors, and I love reading about how they work.

 JK: We recently got upgraded to a bus, which has been a huge change for us as a band.
 The fact we can go to sleep overnight and wake up in a new city makes us lose sense of time and space.
 You don’t really know where you are or what day it is.
 The best thing though is that we actually get rest.
 The last van tour, we had every cliché issue: the van broke down in the middle of St. Louis in February.
 We had to scramble to make our gig and ended up getting on stage two minutes before our call time.
 The fact we’ve been able to get onto a bus is a huge deal.
 It improves the show quality because we can actually sleep!

 GGM: And hopefully you don’t have a Spinal Tap moment where you just forget what city you’re in!
 Thanks Jesse!

-Model and TV personality Selita Ebanks caught up with GoGoMix at the at the 13th Annual Can Do Award...
+Semi-Homemade Cooking host Sandra Lee caught up with GoGoMix at the at the 13th Annual Can Do Awards...